Read Me If You Have Knee Pain!

 Strengthen your glutes

 Common ACL tears can occur when large hip muscles are weak.
-When the gluteus maximus is weak, it causes the pelvis to drop while the femur falls inward.
+When the gluteus medius is weak, it causes the pelvis to drop while the femur falls inward.
 This imbalance creates a painful downward stress on the hip, knee, and ankle every time you take a step.

 Strengthen the muscles that support your knees